gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 * Python - a similar situation as Ruby, with evented web frameworks like Twisted and Tornado on the rise.
 * Node.js - async I/O, but you have to deal with it manually because it doesn't have fibers like Ruby.
 Really there is no reason to use Node.js anymore unless programming in javascript is such an imperative that you want to deal with the asynchronous flow.
 It does perform better than Goliath, but if you really need that you may as well use Erlang or Haskell.
-* Java - can Ruby actually scale better than Java now?
-Java will always have a *raw* speed advantage, but it relies purely on OS threads.
+* Java - relies purely on OS threads.
 So it can take on only as many simultaneous users with blocking database requests as the OS can schedule threads.
-Java's raw speed may makeup for the overhead of OS threads.
-But I suspect someone could create an IO heavy benchmark that Ruby can beat Java on in terms of requests per second.
-Perhaps not now, but instead when there is a mature multi-core Rubinius implementation.
+* Java/JRuby - JRuby gets what Java has.
+Fiber support is mapped to Java (OS) threads.
-* Java/JRuby + [Akka](http://akka.io/) - Akka is a concurrency library for Java featuring Actors, STM, and fault tolerance, attempting to put Java at Erlang's level.
+* Java + [Akka](http://akka.io/) - Akka is a concurrency library for Java featuring Actors, STM, and fault tolerance, attempting to put Java at Erlang's level.
 It can be [integrated with JRuby](http://metaphysicaldeveloper.wordpress.com/2010/12/16/high-level-concurrency-with-jruby-and-akka-actors/).
 * Erlang  - non-blocking I/O by default, runtime that scales actors to multi-core.
-Amazing distributed system capabilities (that your web application probably doesn't need).
+Amazing distributed system capabilities (that your web application front-end probably doesn't need).
 * Haskell - non-blocking I/O by default, runtime that scales cheap threads to multi-core.
 It is a compiled language capable of very fast execution.
-I am a contributor to the [Yesod web framework](http://yesodweb.com), which is [much, much faster](http://www.yesodweb.com/blog/preliminary-warp-cross-language-benchmarks) than Goliath, and scales better than any web application server I know of.
+I am a contributor to the [Yesod web framework](http://yesodweb.com), which is [much faster](http://www.yesodweb.com/blog/preliminary-warp-cross-language-benchmarks) than dynamic languages or Java, and scales better than any web application server I know of.

 ## Conclusion

-Use MRI 1.9 rather than MRI 1.8 on all new projects, and use asynchronous drivers for your database and any other IO.
-And try out an asynchronous web framework and help make it better.
-We need to make non-blocking IO the default, at which point Ruby applications will have a much easier time scaling.
+Use MRI 1.9 rather than MRI 1.8 on all new projects, and try to use asynchronous drivers for your database and any other IO.
+And see if you can make your Rails app asynchronous or try async-sinatra.
+We need to make non-blocking IO the default, at which point Ruby applications will have a much easier time scaling IO bound workloads.
 I know this isn't a magic bullet- you are still going to have to scale your database and make sure you don't blow up memory usage in your Ruby code.
 But it will translate to better performance, reduced memory consumption, and simpler deployments.